victor-ferrer/stokker/README.md

 This a personal learning project whose functionality, for the moment, is to:
 - Gather historical stock quotations from Yahoo Finance
 - Gather "live" stock quotations from Google Finance
-- Index everything in Elasticsearch.
+- Index everything in a Elasticsearch node so queries, graphs and alarms can be generated.

+By "stock quotations", I mean:
+- High, low, open and close values (daily values)
+- Volume (daily)
+- Ticker
+- Timestamp of the current value

 Desired functionality
 - Be able to perform some studies in the indexed data in ES (specially, I´m waiting for some ES 2.0 features such as the moving average).